Hundreds of cyclists ride in Bangkok to launch the 16 Days of Activism against Gender-based Violence

 Date:

-“The Ministry of Social Development and Human Security is unwavering in its commitment to advancing gender equality and ending all forms of violence against women, children, and families.
-We have strengthened laws and policies to protect rights and worked to transform societal attitudes toward a more inclusive vision of gender equality,” said Mr. Anukul Peedkaew, Permanent Secretary of MSDHS.
-“By raising awareness among people of all genders, ages, and backgrounds, we ensure equal access to rights and liberties, with a focus on respecting human dignity and bodily autonomy.
-Let us stand united in the principle to ‘not act, not ignore, and not accept’ all forms of violence in our society—because a safe and equitable future starts with us,” he concluded.
+Mr. Anukul Peedkaew, Permanent Secretary of MSDHS, reiterated the Ministry’s dedication to gender equality: “The Ministry of Social Development and Human Security remains unwavering in its commitment to advancing gender equality and ending all forms of violence against women, children, and families.
+We have strengthened laws and policies to protect rights and worked to transform societal attitudes toward a more inclusive vision of gender equality.
+By raising awareness among people of all genders, ages, and backgrounds, we ensure equal access to rights and liberties, with a focus on respecting human dignity and bodily autonomy.
+Let us stand united in the principle to ‘not act, not ignore, and not accept’ all forms of violence in our society—because a safe and equitable future starts with us.”

-Pio Smith, UNFPA’s Regional Director for Asia-Pacific, highlighted that with the rapid digital advancements in the region, online spaces have also become unsafe for women and girls.
-“The internet offers unprecedented opportunities for connection, education, and economic participation.
+Pio Smith, UNFPA’s Regional Director for Asia-Pacific, emphasized the challenges posed by the digital age: “With rapid digital advancements in the region, online spaces have also become unsafe for women and girls.
+The internet offers unprecedented opportunities for connection, education, and economic participation.
 Yet, it also brings with it a darker side: technology-facilitated gender-based violence.
 No woman or girl should face any form of violence – online or offline – under any circumstance.
 Her safety is not negotiable, and her dignity is not a debate.
-We must speak louder, we must stand up, and we will continue to stand with her to build a safe, inclusive, and equitable world.”
+We must speak louder, stand up, and continue to stand with her to build a safe, inclusive, and equitable world.”

 A Safe Journey with Her: Cycling to End Violence Against Women